 - There is likely a fair bit of playoff bias in measurements taken in June and May; for example, in 2011, the Mavericks and Heat topped the league during their respective runs to the NBA Finals.
 Out of the playoffs in 2013, Dallas finished with a score much closer to the league average.

 - With a score of 95, Chicago finished with the highest 2013 score; Portland finished last with a mark of 84.

 - Milwaukee, Phoenix, and Utah finished in a surprising tie for the sixth-highest score, following five teams from bigger markets with more television exposure: the Bulls, Lakers, Celtics, Knicks, and Heat.

-Tags: Boston Celtics Chicago Bulls Dallas Mavericks Featured Indiana Pacers Los Angeles Clippers Los Angeles Lakers Memphis Grizzlies Miami Heat Milwaukee Bucks New York Knicks Phoenix Suns Popular Portland Trailblazers San Antonio Spurs Utah Jazz
+Tags: Boston Celtics Chicago Bulls Dallas Mavericks Indiana Pacers Los Angeles Clippers Los Angeles Lakers Memphis Grizzlies Miami Heat Milwaukee Bucks New York Knicks Phoenix Suns Portland Trailblazers San Antonio Spurs Utah Jazz